Mdlin/labpage/content/ja/authors/moroto/_index.md

 ---
 # Display name
-title: Rex West
+title: 諸戸　雄治

 # Username (this should match the folder name)
 authors:
-- rexwest
+- moroto

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D Student (2nd year)
+role: Ph.D Student (1st year)

 # Short bio (displayed in user profile at end of posts)